caiqingdong111111/MBIE_New_CAM_Evaluation/README.md

 The papers on these evaluation metrics are currently awaiting acceptance.

-Full documentation and purchasing information will be released after the papers are published.
+Full documentation and information will be released after the papers are published.